 Customer journey mapping isn’t isolated to your website.
-It should also be viewed as an opportunity to research your customer’s best alternative to a negotiated agreement (BATNA).
+It should also be viewed as an opportunity to research your brand’s competition, or the customer's best alternative to a negotiated agreement (BATNA).

-If we take our fictional University, their competitve ecosystem includes:
+If we take our fictional University, their competitive ecosystem includes:

 This is to say that your content marketing must distinguish your brand’s product offering from competitors that span the competitive ecosystem.